duncap/duncap/README.md

 # Hey Y'all!
 Welcome to my GitHub profile.
-I'm the creator of "Capsule" and "Mr. T's Dating Simulator", Both available on here.
+I'm the creator of on duncap directory, available on here.
 Feel free to take a look around, fork things, etc. I'll still be here :).

 <!---